hashicorp/nomad/website/source/docs/jobspec/schedulers.html.md

 The `service` scheduler is designed for scheduling long lived services that should never go down.
 As such, the `service` scheduler ranks a large portion of the nodes that meet the jobs constraints and selects the optimal node to place a task group on.
-The `service` scheduler uses a scoring algorithm based on Google's BestFit v3 algorithm.
+The `service` scheduler uses a best fit scoring algorithm influenced by Google work on Borg.
 Ranking this larger set of candidate nodes increases scheduling time but provides greater guarantees about the optimality of a job placement, which given the service workload is highly desirable.